crispinprojects/talkcalendar/README.md

 * calendar tooltips and multiday event display
 * export and import iCalendar files (backup and restore)
 * Sqlite3 database used to store events
-* built-in word concatenation speech synthesizer (date, time and event word speaker)
+* built-in speech synthesizer (date, time and event word reader)
 * binary for GTK 4.8.4 (Debian Bookworm)

 ### Local Install Using Prebuilt Binary